ricardorei/RicardoRei.github.io/_site/chapters/chap_1.md

 **Exercise 2: Linguistic variability 2**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Imagine that you are building an agent that answers questions about yout university.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Imagine that you are building an agent that answers questions about your university.
 Write a list of FAQs that the agent should be able to answer and then write all the paraphrases of each question in the FAQs list that you can imagine.
 Abort the process eventually.

 ---